openstreetmap/mod_tile/readme.txt

 2) When tiles have expired it requests the rendering daemon to render (or re-render) the tile.

+3) Remapping of the file path to the hashed layout

 There is an attempt to make the mod_tile code aware of the load on the server so that it backs off the rendering